aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 === Automated Planning (limited)

-The current version of Deixiscript also tries to introduce a limited kind of automatic planning (which we encountered in the previous chapter @automaticPlanning) in the context of a rule-based naturalistic programming language.
+The current version of Deixiscript also tries to introduce a limited kind of automatic planning (we have encountered the topic of automated planning in the previous chapter @automaticPlanning) in the context of a rule-based naturalistic programming language.
 This capability can be used to issue declarative "orders" to individuals in the world model known as "agents", as we will see.

 == Implementation Details